How Naomi Osaka Became the Richest Female Athlete

-Woods, who is 45 years old, said in May that his No. 1 goal was to learn to walk on his own again.
+Woods, who is 46 years old, had to learn to walk on his own again.

-LeBron James Just Completed His 18th NBA Season
+LeBron James Completed His 19th NBA Season in 2022

 Basketball star LeBron James will be the hardest to topple if Osaka is to become the world's highest-paid athlete when it comes to endorsements.

-James just completed his 18th NBA season and has shown no sign he's anywhere near thinking about retirement.
-The Akron, Ohio, native is 36 years old and should be able to play well into his 40s if that's what he wants.
+James completed his 19th NBA season in 2022 and has shown no sign he's anywhere near thinking about retirement.
+The Akron, Ohio, native is 37 years old and should be able to play well into his 40s if that's what he wants.